oracle-livelabs/oci/oci-visualizer-path-analyzer/lab1/lab1.md

         ![drg-navigation](images/drg-navigation.png)

 2. In the Dynamic routing gateways table, Click **Create dynamic routing gateway** to create the DRG.
-The DRG will provide connectivity between the VCN's that will be created in the following tasks.
+As mentioned, The DRG will provide connectivity between the VCN's that will be created.

     * Click **"Create dynamic routing gateway"**
     * Name: **"hol-drg"**